shravanrawas/Blog-app/README.md

   - Search and Share: Use the search feature to find posts and share them with others.

 - **Contact:**
-- For any questions or feedback, please reach out to your shravanrawas8@gmail.com.
+- For any questions or feedback, please reach out to shravanrawas8@gmail.com.

 ### Installation